CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-apiproducts.png)

 1. Repeat the steps to create the contosotraders-UI-Website docker image with the below command.
+Make sure to replace the SUFFIX with the given DeploymentID <inject key="DeploymentID" enableCopy="true"/> value in the below command.

     ```
     cd src/ContosoTraders.Ui.Website